sjaca10/egghead-learn-vim/README.md

 `cw` delete the current word and enter to insert mode `d5w` delete five words
 `c3j` cut 3 lines down and put into insert mode
+`o` inset new line and put into insert mode

 ### Combining commands
 The basic rule to combine commands into Vim it's the order: